Mapping NIC to GPU NUMA Node#

 e0:01.1/e1:00.0/e2:02.0/e5:00.0/e6:00.0/e7:00.0 Processing accelerators: Advanced Micro Devices, Inc. [AMD/ATI] Aqua Vanjaram [Instinct MI300X]

-Use the following command to determine the network adapter PCI vendor ID and device ID:
+Use the following command to list the network adapter PCI vendor ID and device ID:

 lspci -nn | grep -i -e ethernet -e infiniband